bpisano/TiledSwift/README.md

 ```

 ### 4. Configuring the map
-You can access different property in a `TileMapNode` to customize it the way you want.
+You can access different properties in a `TileMapNode` to customize it the way you want.
 ```swift
 tileMapNode.layer(named: "Ground") // Return the layer "Ground" where you can access the SKTileMap generated. tileMapNode.objectGroup(named: "Collisions") // Return the object groups "Collisions" where you can access the SKSpriteNode generated.